brucejwardlow/buffsaf-scriptbase/README.md

-# BuffSAF
+# BuffSAF-scriptbase

-This branch contains the original scripts that were developed to compile an SAF file, and the core of the BuffSAF compiler.
+This repository contains the original scripts that were developed to compile an SAF file, and the core of the BuffSAF compiler.

-See the main branch for the fully functional versions.
+See the BuffSAF or BuffSAF-demo for the fully functional versions.

+There will be no further development on these.